jesperpjohansson/nobrakes-dev/docs/index.md

 ---

 ## Features
-- **Efficient Web Scraping:** Fetch and parse raw HTML content from the SVEMO website using the high-performance asynchronous `SVEMOScraper`.
+- **Asynchronous Web Scraping:** Use `SVEMOScraper` to fetch and parse raw HTML content from the SVEMO website.
-- **Easy Data Transformation:** Transform `SVEMOScraper` output into structured, easy-to-use Python objects using the robust page models provided in the `pgmodel` module.
+- **Structured Data Output:** Transform page data into native Python objects using page models provided in the `pgmodel` module.
-- **Third-party Asynchronous HTTP Client Support:** Built-in support for `aiohttp.ClientSession` and `httpx.AsyncClient`.
+- **Third-party HTTP Client Support:** Compatible with `aiohttp.ClientSession` and `httpx.AsyncClient`.
-- **Customizable and Extensible:** Easily extend or customize HTTP session behavior (concurrency control, logging, retry logic, etc.) by implementing your own session adapters, or subclassing native ones.

-## License

-This project is licensed under the [BSD 3-Clause License](https://github.com/jesperpjohansson/nobrakes-dev/blob/main/LICENSE).
+- **Customizable Request Handling:** Subclass session adapters to control concurrency, retries, logging, and more.

 ## Install

 ### PyPI

+!!! note
+    Not available at the moment.
 ```bash
 pip install nobrakes
 ```
-!!! note
-    Not available at the moment.

 ### Source